MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/provision-vs.md

    :::image type="content" source="../../assets/images/teams-toolkit-v2/teams-toolkit-vs/teams-toolkit-vs-provision-warning.png" alt-text="Screenshot shows the provision warning.":::

    The provisioning process creates resources in the Azure cloud.
-You can monitor the progress by observing the Teams Toolkit output window.
+You can monitor the progress by observing the Microsoft Teams Toolkit output window.

 1. In the pop-up window that appears, to view all the resources that are provisioned, select **View provisioned resources**.